bajabob/CSCE-315-Project-3/README.md

+## CSCE-315-Project-3 Genetic Circuit Algorithm

+### Notes
+This project consists of two search algorithms for constructing circuits that satisfy a given truth table.
+The first algorithm utilizes a tree where each node is either an AND, OR, NOT gate.
+This brute force method attempts to construct a circuit using brute force.
+While the tree is being constructed a pruning algorithm removes unfit gates to prevent the tree from becoming too dense.
+Pruning of circuits depends on a calculated fitness score.
+The second algorithm utilizes a priority queue to order circuits by fitness.
+Each pass of the algorithm picks two parent circuits and splices them together to create two child circuits.
+Graphically each circuit is represented by a vertical line.
+Each pixel in the vertical line represents a different gate which is why each circuit varies in size.
+As circuits are spliced together they inherit new circuits from parent circuits retaining the color of each parent circuit.

 ### Run & Compile
 * There are two GUI's, the NonGA and the GA, `project3_NonGA_GUI` and `project3_GA_GUI` respectively.
 * If you are running this application on a remote server, you must enable X11 forwarding.